-The Department is not proposing less stringent schedules, deadlines or reporting requirements for small businesses because owners and operators of GDFs should be able to meet the proposed deadlines and requirements, including the proposed compliance deadline for decommissioning Stage II vacuum-assist vapor recovery systems.
-Less stringent reporting requirements are not warranted because reporting requirements under proposed section 129.82a would be minimal and would be part of the decommissioning process that would mostly be carried out by the company performing the decommissioning as a one-time event.
+This final-form rulemaking does not include less stringent schedules, deadlines or reporting requirements for small businesses because owners and operators of GDFs should be able to meet the deadlines and requirements, including the compliance deadline for decommissioning Stage II vacuum-assist vapor recovery systems.
+Less stringent reporting requirements are not warranted because reporting requirements under section 129.82a are minimal and will be part of the decommissioning process that is mostly be carried out by the company performing the decommissioning as a one-time event.